Professor of Biology

 Research Interests

-My research interests are centered around questions about biodiversity and behavior in insects.
-I have used chemical, behavioral, physiological and ecological approaches to elucidate factors that influence the establishment and maintenance of plant-insect and insect-insect interactions.
+My research interests centered around questions about biodiversity and behavior in insects.
+I used chemical, behavioral, physiological and ecological approaches to elucidate factors that influence the establishment and maintenance of plant-insect and insect-insect interactions.
 In 2008 my lab turned its attention to pollinators and their conservation.
-We conduct periodic surveys to document native bee diversity in Southwest Michigan and examine interactions between bees and native plants in the area.
+We conducted periodic surveys to document native bee diversity in Southwest Michigan and examine interactions between bees and native plants in the area.
 In 2020 my lab launched a citizen science project (Southwest Michigan Bee Watch) to document bumble bee diversity in natural and managed landscapes in the area.
-Together with a multidisciplinary team from USA and India, I am also collaborating on a project examining pollinator health and apple grower livelihoods in the Western Himalayas.
+Together with a multidisciplinary team from USA and India, I also continue to collaborate on a project examining pollinator health and apple grower livelihoods in the Western Himalayas.

 Courses Taught